himanshu-setia/myKeystone/doc/source/configuration.rst

 above.
 If not specified, WSGI pipeline definitions are loaded from the primary configuration file.

-Domain-specific Drivers
+Account-specific Drivers
 -----------------------

-Keystone supports the option (disabled by default) to specify identity driver configurations on a domain by domain basis, allowing, for example, a specific domain to have its own LDAP or SQL server.
+Keystone supports the option (disabled by default) to specify identity driver configurations on a account by account basis, allowing, for example, a specific account to have its own LDAP or SQL server.
 This is configured by specifying the following options:

 .. code-block:: ini

  [identity]
- domain_specific_drivers_enabled = True
+ account_specific_drivers_enabled = True
- domain_config_dir = /etc/keystone/domains
+ account_config_dir = /etc/keystone/accounts

-Setting ``domain_specific_drivers_enabled`` to ``True`` will enable this feature, causing Keystone to look in the ``domain_config_dir`` for config files of the form::
+Setting ``account_specific_drivers_enabled`` to ``True`` will enable this feature, causing Keystone to look in the ``account_config_dir`` for config files of the form::

- keystone.<domain_name>.conf
+ keystone.<account_name>.conf

-Options given in the domain specific configuration file will override those in the primary configuration file for the specified domain only.
-Domains without a specific configuration file will continue to use the options from the primary configuration file.
+Options given in the account specific configuration file will override those in the primary configuration file for the specified account only.
+Accounts without a specific configuration file will continue to use the options from the primary configuration file.

-Keystone also supports the ability to store the domain-specific configuration options in the keystone SQL database, managed via the Identity API, as opposed to using domain-specific configuration files.
+Keystone also supports the ability to store the account-specific configuration options in the keystone SQL database, managed via the Identity API, as opposed to using account-specific configuration files.

 ..
 NOTE::